 Are you one of the 22 million Americans living with sleep apnea?
 80% of people with this nighttime breathing disorder go undiagnosed.
-If you’ve been told that you snore at night or wake up after a full night’s rest feeling like you haven’t slept at all, this could be why.
+If you’ve been told that you snore at night or wake up after a full night’s rest feeling like you haven’t slept at all, this could be a part of the problem.

 The standard treatment for this condition is a continuous positive airway pressure (CPAP) machine, but sometimes lifestyle changes can help too.
 Your sleeping position affects your airway, so having one of the best pillows for sleep apnea that improves breathing is essential.

 Keep reading to see our top 5 picks for the highest rated pillow for sleep apnea and some great info about how they help.